 UKS2 – Upper Key Stage 2.
 Years 5 and 6.

 LA – Local Authority.
-Eastwood Primary School is in the Bradford Council Local Authority.
+Eastwood Community School is in the Bradford Council Local Authority.

 MFL – Modern Foreign Languages.
 Refers to the teaching of Modern Foreign Languages such as French, German and Spanish.
 At Eastwood, pupils learn Spanish.